 This is a story about resilience.
 It all started in Stockholm, Sweden on July 7, 1912.
 A man named Jim Thorpe was there to compete as the first Native American in the Olympic Games.
 For a guy who lost both his parents as a kid and grew up poor in the Dust Bowl, this was a big deal.
 Not everybody was as excited for him to be there though.

 On the last day of competition, Jim woke up to discover that his shoes had been stolen.
 There were no sponsors to give him another pair and no teammates willing to support.
 Jim was on his own.
-He ended up finding two pairs in the trash, but the sizes didn’t match.
+He ended up finding two shoes in the trash, but the sizes didn’t match.
 So, Jim put on extra socks to make the big shoe fit, and he won a gold medal in the decathlon that day.

 Why is Jim Thorpe’s story more important today than ever?
 Because it’s race day and we can’t find our shoes.